Introducing ROS2 Wrapper for ZED

 It’s a little more than a year since the first official release of ROS2 has been released.
 While the new version of the Robotic Operating System was promising, many features were still under development.

-With the release of ROS2 Crystal Clemmys in December 2018, ROS2 has gained a lot of maturity and we felt it was time to add support in ROS2 for the ZED and its 3D computer vision software stack.
+With the release of ROS2 Crystal Clemmys in December 2018, ROS2 has gained a lot of maturities and we felt it was time to add support in ROS2 for the ZED and its 3D computer vision software stack.

-What’s new in ROS2
+What’s new in ROS2 respect to ROS1

 ROS2 introduces a lot of changes with respect to the ten-year-old ROS1.
 The official ROS2 design post presents these changes in detail.